 The Institute for Innovation & Valuation in Health Care, InnoValHC, is an independent not-for-profit research organization.

 The Institute's first major project was the health economic analysis of clinically proven treatment strategies for attention-deficit/hyperactivity disorder (ADHD) based upon the Multimodal Treatment of ADHD (MTA) Study, initiated by the National Institute of Mental Health (NIMH) in Bethesda, Maryland.
-While the Institute’s activities have retained a certain focus on the economics of attention disorders, the range of subjects studied has been growing continuously (see Purpose and Projects).
+While the Institute’s activities have retained a certain focus on the economics of mental health disorders, the range of subjects studied has been growing continuously (see Our Purpose and Our Projects).

-Today the areas of interest extend beyond traditional cost effectiveness and cost benefit analyses, encompassing both the normative foundations and the methods of health economic evaluations, Health Technology Assessments (HTAs) in theory and practice, health care utilization and cost studies (including budget impact analyses), as well as the identification, demonstration, measurement and communication of the clinical and economic value of “health technologies”, including the related issues of market access, pricing and reimbursement (for example, for diagnostics, medical devices, pharmaceutical products, and likewise institutional arrangements and processes of health care delivery).
+The major areas of interest extend beyond traditional cost effectiveness and cost benefit analyses, encompassing both the normative foundations and the methods of health economic evaluations, Health Technology Assessments (HTAs) in theory and practice, health care utilization and cost studies (including budget impact analyses), as well as the identification, demonstration, measurement and communication of the clinical and economic value of “health technologies”, including the related issues of market access, pricing and reimbursement (for example, for diagnostics, medical devices, pharmaceutical products, and likewise institutional arrangements and processes of health care delivery).

 Finally, field of growing interest and relevance are health economic studies adopting the perspectives of patients and citizens (health-related quality of life, patient-reported outcomes, and socioeconomic impact research; social cost value analysis).

 From its inception, the Institute has been associated with the Ludwigshafen University of Applied Economic Sciences, through a formal cooperation agreement.

 The Institute was a member of the former Stockholm Network, the leading pan-European association of market-oriented think tanks.